denten-books/plain-text/0-intro.md

 instability.
-Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software, to build open archives, to share memories in private---cannot be said to exist apart from the complex systems that perpetuate inequity and violence globally.
+Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software, to build open archives, to share memories in private---cannot be said to exist outside the complex systems that perpetuate inequity and violence globally.
 The emotional affirmation that accompanies exuberant social networking brings with it governing structures evoked in the name of law enforcement and national security.
 Comfort and security constitute the same ill-conceived bargain that leads to critical